-Concerning the feather shaft, damping-related loss factors ( $\tan \delta$ ) of swan, eagle, owl, and pigeon have been previously measured (Bonser and Purslow 1995; Gao et al. 2014).
+Concerning the feather shaft, damping-related loss factors (tan δ) of swan, eagle, owl, and pigeon have been previously measured [6, 16].
 Loss factor, the ratio of loss modulus to storage modulus, is a parameter that presents the viscoelasticity and the damping capacity.
-For a small damping ratio, the loss factor is twice the damping ratio, $\tan \delta = 2 \zeta$ (Hansen 2018).
-A low damping ratio ranging from 0.015 to 0.035 has been revealed for bending of the swan feathers (Bonser and Purslow 1995), while the damping ratio of owl flight shafts has been estimated to be $0.804 \pm 0.119$ , which is larger than those of gold eagle $0.543 \pm 0.037$ and pigeon $0.448 \pm 0.041$ (Gao et al. 2014).
+For a small damping ratio, the loss factor is twice the damping ratio, tan $\delta = 2 \zeta$ [17].
+A low damping ratio ranging from 0.015 to 0.035 has been revealed for bending of the swan feathers [6], while the damping ratio of owl flight shafts has been estimated to be 0.804 ± 0.119, which is larger than those of gold eagle 0.543 ± 0.037 and pigeon 0.448 ± 0.041 [16].
 However, a systematic understanding of the relationship between gradient structure and damping property of feathers is still far from being achieved.

-Feather, as a mechanical structure, is lightweight and combines this feature with specific robustness and flexibility (Raspet 1960; Prum 1999).
-This combination is supposed to be the result of the specific hierarchical organization at the macro-, micro-, and nano-scales (Yang et al. 2013).
-It has been suggested that the mechanical properties of the shaft are mainly dominated by the properties of the outer cortex (Purslow and Vincent 1978; Bachman et al. 2012).
-Inside of the cortex, foams are known to be a design strategy to enhance mechanical stability by energy absorption (Bonser and Purslow 1995; Banhart and Baumeister 1998; Bonser 2001; Gao et al. 2014).
+Feather, as a mechanical structure, is lightweight and combines this feature with specific robustness and flexibility [4, 18].
+This combination is supposed to be the result of the specific hierarchical organization at the macro-, micro-, and nano-scales [19].
+It has been suggested that the mechanical properties of the shaft are mainly dominated by the properties of the outer cortex [20, 21].
+Inside of the cortex, foams are known to be a design strategy to enhance mechanical stability by energy absorption [6, 16, 22, 23].

 In this study, we aimed to understand the contribution of the gradient foam-filled shaft to the damping behavior of primaries.
-Measurements, using laser Doppler vibrometry (LDV), were performed on specimens selected from different shaft regions, to study variations of damping properties along the shafts.
-A combination of scanning electron microscopy (SEM) and micro-computed tomography ( $\mu$ CT) was used to explore the correlation between the shaft morphology, its microstructure, and measured damping properties.
+Measurements, using Laser Doppler Vibrometry (LDV), were performed on specimens selected from different shaft regions, to study variations of damping properties along the shafts.
+A combination of Scanning Electron Microscopy (SEM) and Micro-Computed Tomography (μ CT) was used to explore the correlation between the shaft morphology, its microstructure, and measured damping properties.

-Materials and methods
+2. Materials and methods

-Sample preparation
+2.1 Sample preparation